dlarv/charon/README.md

 # Index File
 When Charon installs a util, it creates an installation file, which contains a list of all relevant files.
 After a util is updated, the old and new installation files are compared.
 Any files found in the old, but not in the new are considered orphans and are deleted.
 This file is also used to uninstall utils.

+Normally, this file is saved to $MYTHOS_DATA_DIR/charon/\<util_name>.charon.
+However, when charon is used with the -n arg (dry run), this file is instead saved to $CWD/\<util_name>.dryrun.charon.

+## Charon files have 2 different formats?
+You may have noticed that the installation charon files use a different format from index files, despite both using the same file extension.
+Admittedly, this is an artifact from how charon files used to work.
+Originally, the index file format was used for both.
+I'm hoping to someday rectify this, by allowing simple installation instructions to be written in index format.

+## Util index files vs Charon Index File
+In addition to the index files discussed above (util index files), there is a file call $MYTHOS_DATA_DIR/charon/index.charon.
+This is a toml file that holds high level information about every util charon has installed.
+This is where the info field inside installation instructions ends up.

+# Util Name
+There are 3 methods charon uses to determine the name of the util it is currently installing.
+- The info.name field inside the installation file.
+- The filestem of the charon file.
+- The name of the $CWD.